Vaccines to reduce possum fertility

 How do the vaccines work?

 The vaccines act as a contraceptive.
-They make a possum’s immune system produce antibodies against its own reproductive proteins.
+They make a possum’s produce antibodies against its own reproductive proteins.
 The antibodies then destroy the proteins, so the reproductive system stops working and the possum cannot have any young.

 Find out more in these articles: